mumair01/GPT-Monologue-to-Dialogue/README.md

 ## About

 Transformer-based Large Language Models (LLMs), including ChatGPT, have recently increased in popularity.
-While LLMs can produce humanlike writing, no study has investigated the extent to which these models can learn to predict spoken language in natural interaction.
+While LLMs can produce human-like writing, no study has investigated the extent to which these models can learn to predict spoken language in natural interaction.
 This is a non-trivial question, as spoken and written language differ in syntax and pragmatics, and interlocutors in natural dialog follow a number of complex norms.
 Previous work suggests that LLMs can learn statistical regularities but may not learn subtle underlying patterns in the data.
 This implies that LLMs may not learn subtle norms in spoken dialog, but may instead model superficial statistical regularities in speech.
 In this paper, we investigate whether LLMs can learn one unique property of natural conversation: all language is spoken by speakers, and subtle norms influence who can say what, when.

 To answer this question, we tested two variants of GPT: one with explicit speaker representations and one without.
 We finetuned the models on transcripts of natural spoken dialog.
 Then, we extracted the LLM-produced surprisal values for turns spoken by correct and incorrect speakers.
 All finetuned models used speaker identity to predict upcoming words, but may have inserted speaker transitions to make some stimuli more plausible.
 These findings suggest that while LLMs may learn to represent some common norms, they cannot (yet) replicate human behavior in natural spoken dialog.